mdago/Project_354/README.md

 Here are the files required for the project.
 Iteration 2 under "src" is where the work needs to be done.
 The file "COMP 354.zip" is a zip folder that can be directly imported to eclipse for easy editing.

+The 'external' folder contains the Yahoo API jars that need to added to the project's build path so that the 'Display.java' file can connect to Yahoo Finance.
+If you're unsure how to do this, just download the zip file and import it into eclipse to save any potential headaches.

 This read me will contain a list of things currently that need to fixed or added.

 At this moment, some tasks that are required: